-The intent of, actual distribution of, sale of, or manufacturing of drugs, narcotics, barbiturates, hallucinogens, marijuana, steroids, amphetamines, or any other controlled substance is prohibited.
-The possession or use of controlled dangerous substances, marijuana, steroids, or narcotics, including but not limited to, opium (morphine, codeine, heroin), prescription drugs in possession of someone other than the prescribed individual, misuse of prescribed drugs, and every other substance chemically distinguishable from them (i.e., imitation products, such as bath salts and/ or K2) as well as any drug paraphernalia, on campus or in any College-sponsored events/activities premises is prohibited.
+The intent of, actual distribution of, sale of, or manufacturing of drugs, narcotics, barbiturates, hallucinogens, marijuana, hashish, cannabis items, steroids, amphetamines, or any other controlled substance is prohibited.
+The possession or use of controlled dangerous substances, marijuana, hashish, cannabis items, steroids, or narcotics, including but not limited to, opium (morphine, codeine, heroin), prescription drugs in possession of someone other than the prescribed individual, misuse of prescribed drugs, and every other substance chemically distinguishable from them (i.e., imitation products, such as bath salts and/ or K2) as well as any drug paraphernalia, on campus or in any College-sponsored events/activities premises is prohibited.